 - Once is enough.
 Unless you’re out all day in a bug-infested forest, you probably don’t need to apply DEET more than once a day.
 So skip the bug spray/sunscreen combos, since you’ll definitely want to touch up your SPF.

 - For babies and expecting moms, think twice.
 The American Academy of Pediatrics recommends against using DEET products in infants under 2 months old.
 And while there aren’t reports of issues in pregnant women, DEET hasn’t been specifically studied in that group, Dr. Kassouf says.
 She recommends pregnant women minimize their use of insect repellent by covering up with clothing and avoiding it when it’s not necessary.
-(Exception: Reach for the DEET if you’re traveling in an area with Zika virus, which can cause birth defects in unborn babies.)
+(Exception: Reach for the DEET if you’re traveling in an area with Zika virus, which can cause birth defects in developing fetuses.)

 Natural bug spray alternatives